microsoft/pyright/docs/typed-libraries.md

 Type annotations can be omitted in a few specific cases where the type is obvious from the context:

+* A class or instance variable does not require an annotation if the class inherits from another class that has provided an annotation for the variable of the same name.
+The type is inherited from the parent class in this case.
 * Constants that are assigned simple literal values (e.g. `RED = '#F00'` or `MAX_TIMEOUT = 50` or `room_temperature: Final = 20`).
 A constant is a symbol that is assigned only once and is either annotated with `Final` or is named in all-caps.
 A constant that is not assigned a simple literal value requires explicit annotations, preferably with a `Final` annotation (e.g. `WOODWINDS: Final[List[str]] = ['Oboe', 'Bassoon']`).
 * Enum values within an Enum class do not require annotations because they take on the type of the Enum class.
 * Type aliases do not require annotations.
 A type alias is a symbol that is defined at a module level with a single assignment where the assigned value is an instantiable type, as opposed to a class instance (e.g. `Foo = Callable[[Literal["a", "b"]], Union[int, str]]` or `Bar = Optional[MyGenericClass[int]]`).